 Chris Zavatson provided an excellent write-up for our use at Branson on overhauling the hydraulic actuators used in Lancairs that have hydraulic systems.
 We dis-assembled a nose gear actuator during the presentation using Chris' detailed instructions and discussed the finer points of replacing the multiple fragile seals in these units.
 If you didn't get a copy of Chris' instructions, write to me at the above email address and I'll send you a copy.
 This should be part of your reference data base if you're maintaining your own Lancair.

 We also disassembled an ESCO nose strut from an IV-P to observe its multiple internal components and functions.
-Lancair has continued to maintain and upgrade these units for all owners, and does not sell replacement components or seals for owner-servicing.
-They have also developed a form/fit/function replacement strut that is superior in design to the ESCO struts that are no longer being manufactured.
+Lancair has continued to maintain and upgrade these units for all owners, but does not sell replacement components or seals for owner-servicing.
+Lancair has also developed a form/fit/function replacement strut that is superior in design to the ESCO struts that are no longer being manufactured.
 Because there are at least a couple thousand ESCO struts still in use, I'd like to pass on some servicing/testing recommendations that can help you maintain it, and to decide whether to send your strut back to Lancair for overhaul or upgrade.

-The ESCO struts used on both 2- and 4-seat Lancairs (after the 200-series) have received two major modifications over the years.
+The ESCO struts used on both 2- and 4-seat Lancairs (after the 200-series) have received three major modifications over the years.
 The first was to add an internal "centering" cam to straighten a cocked nose wheel during gear retraction.
 This centering cam functions as the strut fully extends when the nose wheel lifts during takeoff.
 The second was to change the dimensions of the parts making up the shimmy damper to allow the bottom of the strut (and nose wheel) to pivot 60 degrees either side of center, as compared to 45 degrees of pivot with the unmodified parts.
 Fifteen degrees of additional pivot doesn't sound like much, but it's enough to allow you to lock one main wheel and pivot around it—something you can't do with a 45 degree pivot limit.
+The third change was to add an external bracket at the base of the strut.
+Two versions are in use.
+The original requires flange removal to install.
+The newer version is a two piece design that can be mounted externally.

-The pivot limits in both original and modified struts are established by a restrictor plate that's attached to the strut piston with two very small (#4) hardened cap screws.
+The pivot limits in both original and modified struts are established by an internal plate that's attached to the strut piston with two very small (#4) hardened cap screws.
 This plate fits between the piston and the cylinder wall, and serves to restrict oil flow from one side to the other when the piston (with the wheel attached) pivots within the cylinder.
 The cap screws can be sheared by pivoting the nose wheel beyond the mechanical limit (either 45 or 60 degrees).
-While the screws should hold during normal taxi and maneuvering with a hand tow bar, they are easily sheared by a tractor with tow bar exceeding the turning limits.
-Shearing of the screws is not visible from the outside, nor will it cause an external leak, BUT THE SHIMMY DAMPENING FUNCTION OF THE STRUT IS TOTALLY LOST and will not be apparent.
+While the screws should hold during normal taxi and maneuvering with a hand tow bar, they are easily sheared by a tractor with tow bar exceeding the wheel pivot limits.
+Shearing of the screws is not visible from the outside, nor will it cause an external leak, BUT THE SHIMMY DAMPENING FUNCTION OF THE STRUT IS TOTALLY LOST.
+Lancair can provide a pivot limit decal, or you can make your own, but this, along with a "Hand Tow Only" decal are recommended if anyone but you will move the aircraft.